lidofinance/dual-governance/docs/mechanism.md

 Let's now define these states and transitions.

-> Note: when a state has multiple outgoing transitions, their conditions are avaluated in the order they're listed in the text.
-If a condition evaluates to true, the further evaluation stops and the corresponsing transition is triggered.
+> Note: when a state has multiple outgoing transitions, their conditions are evaluated in the order they're listed in the text.
+If a condition evaluates to true, the further evaluation stops and the corresponding transition is triggered.

 ### Normal state